 Medicare Part D is an optional part of Medicare that covers 75 percent of the cost of prescription drugs.
 If you decide to go with original Medicare (parts A and B), you should strongly consider also signing up for Part D. Medicare Advantage subscribers cannot purchase Part D.

 Part D premiums vary by plan.
-In 2020, you can expect to pay around $32.74 each month.
-If you made more than $87,000 in 2018, or, your combined income with your spouse exceeded $174,000 in 2018, you can expect to pay higher additional premiums.
-You can see a chart of incomes and rates for Part D premiums based on income at Medicare.gov.
+In 2021, you can expect to pay around $33.06 each month.
+If you made more than $88,000 in 2019 or your combined income with your spouse exceeded $176,000, you can expect to pay higher additional premiums.

 The monthly range of Medigap plans varies by location and by the type of plan.
 Not every plan is available everywhere.
 A range of rates is shown in the table below: